Charlie-XIAO/Charlie-XIAO.github.io/_projects/youtube-interface-customizer.md

     </div>
 </div>
 <div class="caption">
     From the left to the right, they are Cherry with Pusheen, Poké Ball with Pikachu, and Light Blue with Capoo.
+Zoom in to view them more clearly.
 </div>

 - **Hide the end-of-video suggestions:** This blocks the end-of-video suggestions from generating in order to focus.